ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

   id: '2'
 }) }}

+### Deleting a file

+What happens when a user deletes a file depends on whether the list contains 1 file or multiple.

+If there's multiple files in the list, display a success message at the top of the page.

+{{ dsExample({
+  name: 'upload-files',
+  example: 'delete-multiple',
+  section: 'patterns',
+  height: 1083,
+  id: '2'
+}) }}

+If there's 1 file in the list, take users to the upload screen with a success message at the top of the page.

+{{ dsExample({
+  name: 'upload-files',
+  example: 'delete-one',
+  section: 'patterns',
+  height: 783
+}) }}

 ### Let users upload multiple files at once

 When users need to upload multiple files, start by letting them upload one file at a time, as shown in the previous example.